WHO urges swift action as dengue cases surge in Bangladesh

-The outbreak, which escalated rapidly since late June, has seen a total of 69,483 confirmed cases and 327 related deaths between January 1and August 7, with a case fatality rate of 0.47 per cent, according to the UN health agency.
-The cases were reported from all 64 districts in the country.
+The outbreak, which escalated rapidly since late June, has seen a total of 80,074 confirmed cases and 373 related deaths between January 1 and August 11, with a case fatality rate of 0.47 per cent, according to the UN health agency and Bangladesh Health Ministry sources.

+The cases were reported from all 64 districts in the country, reads a WHO news on Saturday (Aug 12).

 In July alone, 43,854 cases and 204 deaths were reported, accounting for 63 per cent of the total cases and 62 per cent of the deaths.
 The sharp increase in numbers is unprecedented compared to the past five years, emphasizing the gravity of the ongoing outbreak.